grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 To manually run this task, you would:
 - Provide the path to crack and the port as arguments to this function in the format 'path port'.
-- Ensure that the user list and wordlist are set correctly.
+- Ensure that the user list and wordlist are assign correctly.
 - hydra -f -L sessions/users.txt -P /usr/share/wordlists/rockyou.txt 10.10.11.9 -s 5000 http-get /v2/
 Note: Ensure that the remote host and wordlist parameters are valid, and that the path and port are specified correctly in the `line` argument.